Jakob-Bach/Analyzing-Auction-Verification/README.md

-# Analysing and Predicting Verification of Process Models -- a Case Study with Spectrum Auctions
+# Analysing and Predicting Verification of Data-Aware Process Models -- a Case Study with Spectrum Auctions

 This repository contains the code of the paper

 > Ordoni, Elaheh, Jakob Bach, and Ann-Katrin Hanke.
-"Analysing and Predicting Verification of Process Models -- a Case Study with Spectrum Auctions"
+"Analysing and Predicting Verification of Data-Aware Process Models -- a Case Study with Spectrum Auctions"

-(The paper is not published yet.)
+(The paper is not published yet.
+Once it's published, we'll add a link to it here.
+We'll link the experimental data, too.)
 This document describes the steps to reproduce the experiments.

 ## Setup